The Heat Lab Culinary Journal

 -

-In parallel, bring a pot of water to a rolling boil, add salt, and cook the macaroni until al dente.
+bring a pot of water to a rolling boil, add salt, and cook the macaroni until al dente, about 7-8 minutes.

 -